Pure non-Markovian evolutions: Depolarizing model

-where $I_S$ is the identity map and ${\mathbbm{1}_S}/{d}$ is the maximally mixed state \cite{DDSV}.
+where $d$ is the dimension of the system $S$, $I_S$ is the identity map and ${\mathbbm{1}_S}/{d}$ is the maximally mixed state~\cite{DDSV}.
 The behaviour of the evolution is determined by the \textit{characteristic function} $f(t)$.
 The dynamical maps $\Lambda_t$ are CPTP, continuous in time and such that $\Lambda_0=I_S$ if and only if $f(t)\in [-1/(d^2-1), 1]$ is a continuous function such that $f(0)=1$.
 For the sake of simplicity, from now on we restrict our attention to depolarizing evolutions with $f(t)\in[0,1]$ for all $t\geq 0$.
 Those cases of $f(t)$ assuming negative values necessitate a simple generalization of the techniques used here.
-An in-depth analysis of depolarizing evolutions with $f(t)\in [-1/(d^2-1), 1]$ can be found in Ref. \cite{DDSV}.
+An in-depth analysis of depolarizing evolutions with $f(t)\in [-1/(d^2-1), 1]$ can be found in Ref.~\cite{DDSV}.
 The evolution $\mL$ is invertible if and only if $f(t)>0$ at all times.
 Indeed, $f(t^{NB})=0$ implies that every initial state is mapped into the same (maximally mixed) state: $\Lambda_{t^{NB}}(\rho_S(0))= \mathbbm{1}_S/d$.
-In this case $\Lambda_{t^{NB}}$ is non-invertible and we cannot define the intermediate maps $V_{t,t^{NB}}$ with $t>t^{NB}$.
+In this case $\Lambda_{t^{NB}}$ is non-invertible and $V_{t,t^{NB}}$ cannot be defined.

 The interpretation of depolarizing evolutions is straightforward: at time $t$ each state is mixed with the maximally mixed state $\mathbbm{1}_S/d$ with a ratio given by $f(t)$.
-The larger is $f(t)$, the closer is $\rho_S(t)$ form its initial state $\rho_S(0)$.
+The larger $f(t)$ is, the closer is $\rho_S(t)$ to the initial state $\rho_S(0)$.
 Moreover, this contraction towards the maximally mixed state is symmetric in the state space.
 Indeed, for any two initial states $ \rho_{S,1}(0)$ and $\rho_{S,2}(0)$ evolving under $\mL$ we have: